artvandelay/sacred-text-llm/docs/creating-new-modes.md

 from app.modes.base import BaseMode from app.modes.config import YOUR_MODE_CONFIG  # You'll create this
-from app.agent import config as agent_config
+from app import config as agent_config

 class YourMode(BaseMode):